 We have implemented a prototype help desk system using the WWW.
 The first page for the system is shown in Figure 6.
 The current knowledge base has information extracted from SGML documents on Linux, a UNIX clone for personal computers.
 Although the SGML documents are a rich source of valuable information, their richness prevents novice users from making the best use of the stored information.
 In spite of the contribution of many expert users, one still finds many frequently asked questions on network news and elsewhere.
-The rapid on-going improvement of this operating system makes the stored information obsolete quite rapidly and thus makes it difficult to seek for appropriate information.
+The rapid ongoing improvement of this operating system makes the stored information.
 This implies a need for better information retrieval facilities.
-The largest of the current implementations accessing SGML Linux documents has about 2000 rules/cases.
+The current implementation accessing SGML Linux documents has about 2000 rules/cases.
 The basic knowledge structure follows the structure of the SGML help documents provided with Linux.

 As described in the previous sections, the user can search for information by answering questions, guided by the system.
 The sequence of questions is based on the MCRDR rule tree and reflects the original document structure.
 The user can reduce the interaction with the system by supplying additional keywords (Figure 7).
 After the system has acquired enough information from the users about their requests, it comes back with the related portion of the SGML document (Figure 8).
-The knowledge maintenance function for this system is also implemented as a WWW page by which an expert for this operating system can construct new rules.
-Unlike the current SGML documents where their contents are organized by the human experts, the structure of the new information is semi-automatically determined with the help of the MCRDR differentiation function.